-Unfortunately, due to these restrictions, Roost doesn't allow the public to view much of its information online.
-From what we're able to see, Roost provides fairly standard coverage with some perks for a small audience.
+Unfortunately, because of these restrictions, Roost doesn't allow the public to view much about it online.
+From what we're able to see, Roost provides fairly standard coverage with some perks for a small customer base.
 Its all-digital interface makes it easy to use, but depending on your state, the user reviews about Roost's underwriting partners raise some questions about customer satisfaction.

 Based on the limited information we can find about Roost, it's an average insurance option for most renters.
 Its policies come with guaranteed replacement cost protection, but it has a mixed record on customer satisfaction.

 Due to Roost's restrictions on who can view its policy details, it's difficult to make a comprehensive account of Roost's insurance products.
 If you're not in AppFolio's network, most of the information that's available is too general or vague to be very valuable for specific cases.